PoltP/react-sign-up/README.md

 https://itnext.io/css-in-js-vs-pre-post-processors-in-2019-8b1e20c066ed
 https://binyamin.medium.com/styled-components-vs-css-sass-css-in-jsx-c3c9268e8945

-4) theming - via ThemeProvider for Styled
+4) theming - via ThemeProvider for Styled, I do not use popular libraries like material-ui, carbon, boorstrap etc. to show my point of theming concept

 5) i18n - localization prototype, I do not see any reason to use i18next/react-i18next and similar libraries now according to task description, it can be changed quickly using required internationalization library

+6) testing - I did't need to install any packages, since create-react-app comes with the [react-testing-library](https://www.npmjs.com/package/@testing-library/react) and its dependencies; to mock server I used my own fetch mock implementation, it can be changed to something like [msw](https://www.npmjs.com/package/msw) if it is required